COVID-19 pandemic in Soccsksargen: Timeline

 The first officially recorded case in Soccsksargen was patient number 145 who was confined at the Cotabato Regional and Medical Center in Cotabato City.
 The patient was a preacher who attended the Tablighi Jamaat religious event in Malaysia.
 The case was confirmed by the Soccsksargen field office of the Department of Health (DOH Region-12) on March 17.
 The region previously included cases in Cotabato City prior to its turnover to the Bangsamoro regional government.

 The second confirmed case in the region was Sultan Kudarat province's first case which involved a man who died from respiratory disease on March 14.
-The patient was posthumously confirmed to had COVID-19 infection.
+The patient was posthumously confirmed to have had COVID-19 infection.

 South Cotabato announced that it has confirmed its first case on March 31.

 Cotabato province announced its first case on April 6, that of a 46-year-old male who attended a cockfighting derby in Matina, Davao City A day later, the city of General Santos reported its first case, also an attendee of the event in Davao City.

 COVID-19 has been confirmed to have spread to all component local government units in the region, with the confirmation of Sarangani's first case, that of a resident of Maitum, on May 18.

 On the last week of August, there was a surge of a cases in South Cotabato, Sarangani and General Santos.
 More than 100 persons were tested positive throughout the SOCSARGEN area and most of the infected individuals were fish vendors or had a history travel to General Santos Fish Port.
 The RIATF then ordered the temporary shutdown of the fish port.